Vitiello's Retelling of Amanda Knox Trial

 September 27, 2012

-Professor Michael Vitiello's clever and inventive original course, "The Trial and Appeal of Amanda Knox," proved to be a big hit with students in Pacific McGeorge's summer program on International Legal Studies in July 2012 in Salzburg, Austria.
+Professor Michael Vitiello's clever and inventive original course, "The Trial and Appeal of Amanda Knox," proved to be a big hit with students in McGeorge's summer program on International Legal Studies in July 2012 in Salzburg, Austria.

 The three-week course followed the actual four-year trial and appeal process of Amanda Knox, a young American college student who was convicted in the 2007 murder of her English roommate, Meredith Kercher, in Perugia, Italy.
 Knox and an alleged accomplice, her Italian boyfriend, spent nearly four years in prison before the original conviction was overturned.
 The case became the focus of worldwide media coverage, especially in Italy, the United Kingdom and the United States.